danielsundermeier/knowledge/dev/programmieren.md

 - [What has improved You as a Developer?](https://news.ycombinator.com/item?id=28085189)
 - [How I Write Code: Pen & Paper](https://noteflakes.com/articles/2021-09-02-how-i-write-code-pen-paper)
 - [How to be a great programmer](https://www.youtube.com/watch?v=XklQac5WLs4) - Curiosity, Breaking down problems, write down what you want to accomplish
+- [Code Catalog](https://codecatalog.org/) - Code Catalog is a collection of instructive code examples with annotations